eromatiya/the-glorious-dotfiles/README.md

 + You need a song with hard-coded album cover for music widget to display its cover.
 + You can disable the dialog backdrop effect in `awesome/configuration/client/rules.lua`.
 Just search for `dialog` and set `drawBackdrop` to false in the properties.
 You can also just unload the module in `rc.lua`.
 + Generating an application menu
+  - Using `xdg-menu`:
     - Install `xdg-menu`.
 In Arch, it is called `archlinux-xdg-menu` It generates a list of applications installed.
     - Execute `xdg_menu --format awesome --root-menu /etc/xdg/menus/arch-applications.menu >~/.config/awesome/archmenu.lua` to generate a list to archmenu.lua
     - You can just substitute its values to `awesome/module/menu.lua`
+  - Using `awesome-freedesktop`:
+    - Install `awesome-freedesktop`.
+In Arch's AUR, it is called `awesome-freedesktop-git` It generates a list of applications installed.
+Or better yet check the repo [here](https://github.com/lcpz/awesome-freedesktop).
 + You will probably have an error or the widget will not update because of `weather-update.lua`.
 It is because I did not include an openweathermap API keys and etc.

 **So, you need to configure and tweak it by yourself to make it work properly.
 You can also just open an issue [here](https://github.com/ilovecookieee/Glorious-Dotfiles/issues/new).**